 These cranberry coconut granola bars are made without oil and instead use mashed banana as a binder!
 They’re soft, chewy and also happen to be nut-free so they’re perfect for back to school.

 This granola bar recipe actually took quite a few tests to perfect it!
 My goals?
 It had to taste good (of course) and stick together, but I also didn’t want the bars to have a ton of sugar.
 I thought this was an easy task, but it turned out to be quite the adventure!

-I knew this batch was a winner as soon as I was able to cut them into bars without having them fall apart.
-Then I tried a bite — the combo of toasted coconut, dried cranberries and chocolate is simply delightful.
+I knew this batch was a winner as soon as I cut into them.
+When I tried a bite that consisted of a combination of toasted coconut, dried cranberries and chocolate, recipe development was done!
 They have the perfect amount of chewiness and a bit of crunch from the brown rice cereal.
-I’m a big fan!

 The sunflower seed butter keeps the bars from getting too dry and also helps them stay together.
 You could certainly experiment with using a different nut butter in place of the sunflower seed butter.
-I choose it because I like the flavor but it also keeps the bars nut-free.
-Most schools (including Isaac’s) are nut-free (or at least peanut-free) and I wanted Isaac to be able to take these bars to work as a snack.
+I chose it because I like the flavor but it also keeps the bars nut-free.
+If your kids are going to school or daycare, this is a great nut and peanut-free snack!

 Kids will love these bars because they have a bit of sweetness and us adults will love them because they’re healthy, homemade and include only 10 ingredients.

 Toast your oats and coconut: Start by spreading the oats and coconut flakes on a large, rimmed baking sheet.
 Bake at 350ºF until just golden brown.
 Let cool slightly.

 Mix dry ingredients: In a large bowl, stir together the cooled toasted oats and coconut, cereal, cranberries and one tablespoon of chocolate chips.